FalkoGuderian/HeadacheDiary/README.md

 ## 📱 Browser Compatibility

-Works in all modern browsers:
+Works in all modern browsers with enhanced features:

+### Core Features (All Browsers)
-- Chrome 90+ (recommended for voice recording)
+- Chrome 90+
 - Firefox 88+
 - Safari 14+
 - Edge 90+

+### Voice Features
-- **Voice Recording**: Requires Chrome or Chromium-based browsers for best experience (Web Speech API)
+- **Voice Recording**: Chrome 100+ and Chromium-based browsers (Web Speech API)
+- **Speech Recognition**: Requires microphone access and HTTPS security context
+- **Text-to-Speech**: Available in Chrome, Firefox, Safari, and Edge
+- **Transcription**: OpenRouter API integration with Gemini model for speech-to-text

+### First-Time Setup
+When using voice features for the first time, you'll be prompted to allow microphone access.
+Make sure to:
+- Allow microphone permissions in your browser
+- Have a working microphone connected
+- Use HTTPS (for live web) or localhost (for local development)
+- Close other applications using the microphone

+### Voice Feature Requirements
+- Working microphone or headset
+- Quiet environment for best accuracy
+- Chrome/Edge browsers for optimal speech recognition
+- Stable internet connection for transcription

 ## 🤝 Contributing